Table Of Contents

 I would highly recommend you purchase the Toughbuilt TB Knee Pads along with either the NoCry Knee Pads or the Thunderbolt Knee Pads and keep them for different uses.

-That way you won’t ruin your knee pads needlessly and always have a good pair
+That way you won’t ruin your knee pads needlessly and always have a good pair for delicate surfaces.

 Or be like me and buy all three, what’s a few dollars compared to your knee health.

 We can buy all the knee pads for tiling we want, but we only get one pair of knees per round.